ello/wtf/_posts/help/2016-8-7-buybutton.md

 position: 3
 ---

 Sell your work on Ello using the Ello Buy Button.
-Here’s how it works*:
+Here’s how it works:

 * Upload an image of your product
 * Click the $ icon
 * Add a link to the product listing in your store
 * Publish

-*Creating and editing posts with buy buttons is currently available via Web and Android only - coming soon to iOS.

 It’s that easy.
 Anyone browsing Ello will know that when they see the green $ icon, something awesome is for sale.
 All it takes is a click on the icon, and they’ll be taken to the product listing on the seller’s site.